precice/micro-manager/docs/snapshot_configuration.md

 ## Preparation

-To prepare a micro simulation for the Micro Manager, follow the instructions in the [Micro Manager preparation guide](tooling-micro-manager-preparation.html).
+Prepare your micro simulation for the Micro Manager snapshot computation by following the instructions in the [preparation guide](tooling-micro-manager-preparation.html).

 Note: The `initialize()` method is not supported for the snapshot computation.

 ## Configuration

-The Micro Manager snapshot computation is configured with a JSON file.
+Configure the snapshot computation functionality with a JSON file.
 An example configuration file is

 ```json
 {